ucw9q/restful-api-design-guidelines/README.md

 A document may have child resources that represent its specific subordinate concepts.
-With its ability to bring many different resource types together under a single parent, a document is a logical candidate for a REST API’s root resource, which is also known as the docroot.
-The example URI below identifies the docroot, which is the Superannuation (business area's) REST API entry point:
+With its ability to bring many different resource types together under a single parent, a document is a logical candidate for a REST API’s root resource, which is also known as the "docroot".
+The example URI below identifies the docroot, which is the Superannuation business area's REST API entry point:

     http://api.superannuation.ato.gov.au